Understanding Compounding Pharmacies

 • And individually formulated suspensions for adults and children

-As well, other medications which can include:
+As well, other compounds which can be made are:

 • Lozenges